Arizona State Sun Devils: Ice hockey

 ASU announced plans to transition their ACHA men's hockey program to an NCAA varsity program on November 18, 2014.
-The Sun Devils will continue play in the ACHA in 2014–15, play a hybrid schedule in 2015–16 with a mix of NCAA and ACHA competition, play as a Division I independent in 2016–17 and join a conference in 2017–18.
-The National Collegiate Hockey Conference, Western Collegiate Hockey Association, and Big Ten have been seen as potential landing spots for Arizona State.
+The Sun Devils continued play in the ACHA in 2014–15, played a hybrid schedule in 2015–16 with a mix of NCAA and ACHA competition, and played as a Division I independent in 2016–17 with plans to join a conference in 2017–18.
+The National Collegiate Hockey Conference, Western Collegiate Hockey Association, and Big Ten were all seen as potential landing spots for Arizona State.
+However, no conference move materialized until 2023, when ASU was announced as the newest NCHC member effective with the 2024–25 season.

 The ASU hockey team has a proud history of ACHA hockey.
 The highlight included winning the 2013–2014 ACHA National Championship, beating Robert Morris 3–1 to win its first national championship in hockey.
 The team is led by Coach Greg Powers.
 Coach Powers enters his eighth overall season on the Sun Devil coaching staff and his first as head coach of ASU's NCAA Division I Hockey program.
 In the 2013–2014 season, coach Powers helped guide the Sun Devils to their first ever ACHA Division I National Championship.
 He holds a 164–27–9 career record, and his team ended the 2014–2015 season ranked number three in the ACHA with a 35–4–1 record, qualifying for the team's third-straight ACHA Division I Final Four.
 Since taking the reins as head coach, Greg has also coached eight ACHA Div.
 I All-Americans and 15 ACHA Academic All-Americans.

 Coach Powers has helped lead Sun Devil Hockey to five consecutive ACHA National Tournament appearances, starting with his first year as head coach in 2010.
 In 2012–2013, he led ASU to a new program best record and first ever 30 plus win season with a record of 35–8–1, its first ever Final Four Appearance, first ever National Ranking of No. 1, and a benchmark win over NCAA DI Penn State.
 During the 2013–2014 season, ASU Hockey won the ACHA DI National Championship, with Powers named ACHA DI National Coach of the Year.
 The Sun Devils were also named WCHL Conference Champions both for 2013–2014 and 2014–2015, and Powers was named WCHL Coach of the Year for 2013–2014.
 Powers was also named an ACHA Division I National Coach of the Year finalist in 2012–2013, and 2014–2015.

 Since 2009, Coach Power's ASU hockey teams held a 37-game winning streak over the rival college hockey team located in Tucson, Arizona.